karlie-tr/shopping-list-generator/README.md

 ---
 # Phase 4: Task 2

-A representative sample of the events that occur when the program runs
+Below is a representative sample of the events that occur when the program runs and a previously saved meal plan was loaded.

 ~~~
 Mon Nov 28 19:51:22 PST 2022